Unbiased Estimation using Underdamped Langevin Dynamics: Conclusion

 \section{Conclusion}

 Our motivation from this work was to provide a new unbiased estimator, which is based on the discretized underdamped Langevin dynamics (ULD) \eqref{eq:disc_dyn1}-\eqref{eq:disc_dyn2}.
 The ULD has sparked recent interest in both the statistics and machine learning community, and as a result we wanted to see if such a dynamics could be used in the context of unbiased estimation.
 We introduced a new methodology based on ULD, which was based on the double-randomization schemes used for unbiased estimation.
 Subsequently we proved that our new estimator is unbiased with finite variance under suitable assumptions.
 To verify our theory, we implemented our methodology on a range of interesting model problems, such as the stochastic Ginzburg-Landau model, the double-well model and a Bayesian logistic regression problem.
-We also justified such an estimator by comparing it to our known estimators, developed in a similar manner, such as the unbiased Schr\"{o}dinger--F\"{o}llmer sampler presented in \cite{sfs}.
+We also justified such an estimator by comparing it to our known estimators, developed in a similar manner, such as the unbiased Schr\"{o}dinger--F\"{o}llmer sampler presented in \cite{sfs} {and the unbiased Metropolis adjusted Langevin algorithm presented in \cite{ub_hmc,jacob1}.}

 From this work, there are a number of research directions one can consider.
 A rather obvious one would be to use the current methodology aimed at unbiased estimation for the both the score function and the Hessian \cite{chada,ub_grad}.
 This has already been considered previously, but in the context of our methodology which may prove to be more useful.
 Another direction is to extend the ergodicity result presented in \cite{disc_lange}, where one does not have the requirement that $l_*$ has to be large enough to ensure $\mathcal{V}$-uniform ergodicity.
 This may prove to be challenging, but from a theoretical perspective would be of interest, especially if one can attain geometric ergodicity.
 One could also consider the mean-field ULD, which has shown to be promising for deep neural architectures \cite{kazey}, in terms of the trainability of two-layer neural networks \cite{Chizat,mei}.
 Related to the above point, another extension could be the perturbed ULD \cite{duncan}, which has demonstrated improvements for sampling even more complex probability measures.
+A final direction could be providing an extension related to the work of \cite{Leary}.
+The authors were able to provide an upper bound on one-step meeting probabilities, related to the proposal and the acceptance probability based on particular setup.